Cantera/cantera-website/pages/tutorials/ck2yaml-tutorial.rst

 ck2yaml
 -------

-Many existing reaction mechanism files are in "CK format," by which we mean the input file format developed for use with the Chemkin-II software package as specified in the report describing the Chemkin software [SAND89]_.
+Many existing reaction mechanism files are in **CK format**, by which we mean the input file format developed for use with the Chemkin-II software package (and subsequent releases) as specified in the report describing the Chemkin software [SAND89]_.

 Cantera comes with a converter utility program ``ck2yaml`` (or ``ck2yaml.py``) that converts CK format into Cantera format.
 This program should be run from